16 Best Day Trips from Ljubljana, Slovenia

 It’s a little more difficult to reach Predjama Castle from Ljubljana with public transportation.
 First, get yourself to Postojna via bus (check the section above for more info).

 From Postojna, it’s a 10-kilometre ride to Predjama Castle.
-During high season there’s a free shuttle bus for those who’ve purchased the joint Predjama/Postojna pass.
-Otherwise, you’ll have to snag a taxi, which will set you back approximately €12 each way.
+During high season, there’s a free shuttle bus for those who’ve purchased the joint Predjama/Postojna pass.
+Otherwise, you’ll have to snag a taxi.
+It’ll set you back approximately €12 each way.

 Zagreb